-If you do change your mind, talk with your doctor right away.
+If you do change your mind, talk with your doctor or health care team right away.
 Also tell your family and caregivers about your decision.
-Destroy any documents that you may have that state the DNR order.
+Destroy any documents you have that include the DNR order.

-Due to illness you may not be able to state your wishes about CPR.
+Due to illness or injury, you may not be able to state your wishes about CPR.
+In this case:

-- If your doctor has written a DNR order already at your request, your family cannot override it.
+- If your doctor has already written a DNR order at your request, your family may not override it.

 - You may have named someone to speak for you, such as a health care agent.
 If so, this person or a legal guardian can agree to a DNR order for you.

 If you have not named someone to speak for you, a family member or friend can agree to a DNR order for you, but only when you are not able to make your own medical decisions.